aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-7. Raphael said to Reuel: "Give your daughter to Toḅiyah for a wife."
+7. Raphael said to Reuel: "Give your daughter to Toḇiyah for a wife."
 And he said: "Hineni/I am willing."
-And Reuel took his daughter Sarah and gave her to Toḅiyah for a wife.
+And Reuel took his daughter Sarah and gave her to Toḇiyah for a wife.
 And Reuel said to his wife: "Prepare a bedchamber."
-Toḅiyah and his wife Sarah went into it; and Toḅiyah remembered the words of Raphael, and he took the heart of the fish and put it on a censer and burnt it under the clothes of Sarah.
+Toḇiyah and his wife Sarah went into it; and Toḇiyah remembered the words of Raphael, and he took the heart of the fish and put it on a censer and burnt it under the clothes of Sarah.
 And Ashmedai received the smell, and he fled instantly; and both prayed to the blessed Holy One, who had healed her.
 </div></td></tr>